llpeterson/congestion/avoidance.md

 Specifically, this feedback is implemented by treating two bits in the IP `TOS` field as ECN bits.
 One bit is set by the source to indicate that it is ECN-capable, that is, able to react to a congestion notification.
+This is called the `ECT` bit (ECN-Capable Transport).
 The other bit is set by routers along the end-to-end path when congestion is encountered, as indicated by whatever AQM algorithm it is running.
+This is called the `CE` bit (Congestion Encountered).
 The latter bit is also echoed back to the source by the destination host.
 TCP running on the source responds to the ECN bit set in exactly the same way it responds to a dropped packet.

+In addition to these two bits in the IP header (which are transport-agnostic), ECN also includes the addition of two optional flags to the TCP header.
+The first, `ECE` (ECN-Echo), communicates from the receiver to the sender that it has received a packet with the CE bit set.
+The second, `CWR` (Congestion Window Reduced) communicates from the sender to the receiver that it has reduced the congestion window.

-While ECN is now the standard interpretation of two of the four bits in the `TOS` field of the IP header and support for ECN is highly recommended, it is not required.
+While ECN is now the standard interpretation of two of the eight bits in the `TOS` field of the IP header and support for ECN is highly recommended, it is not required.
 Moreover, there is no single recommended AQM algorithm, but instead, there is a list of requirements a good AQM algorithm should meet.
 Like TCP congestion control algorithms, every AQM algorithm has its advantages and disadvantages, and so we need lots of them.
+There is one particular scenario, however, where the TCP congestion control algorithm and AQM algorithm are designed to work in concert: the datacenter.
+We return to this use case at the end of this section.

-## Source-Based Congestion Avoidance (Vegas, BBR)
+## Source-Based Congestion Avoidance (Vegas, BBR, DCTCP)

 Unlike the previous congestion-avoidance schemes, which depended on cooperation from routers, we now describe a strategy for detecting